Pros and cons of ADT security

 Pricing for ADT monitoring

 ADT monitoring will run you anywhere from $27.99 to $59.99 per month.
 We don’t think those prices are unreasonable—especially when you look at all the features that come with the top-tier packages—but ADT’s prices are certainly on the higher end for the security industry, with the exception of their lowest-tier package.
+You also have to sign a contract, so you’ll be paying higher prices for a while.

 The best deal is getting the low-tier package with a landline (wired connection) which would be a great fit if you’re in a remote location or if you don’t have great cell coverage where you live.
 When you choose ADT security, you’re paying more for the name recognition, the reputable customer service, and the reliable monitoring centers with six locations.